Skip to content

 Top Whole-Food, Plant-Based Sources

-Unfortunately, the U.S. Department of Agriculture does not offer vitamin B7 amounts in their food database.
-The foods shown below do offer the highest amounts, consistent to multiple sources.
+Though the U.S. Department of Agriculture does not offer vitamin B7 amounts in most of their food database, according to multiple sources, the foods shown below have the highest amounts.

 Click on each food’s picture to visit its interactive page with a personalized calculator of all other nutrition you can get from one serving, more information about how it supports our body, tips to choose and prepare it, interesting facts, and more!